AcidSepp/internettechnologien-examples/README.md

 ## Slides

-- Place your slides in the `slides` directory, to enable opening the examples directly from the slides.
+- Place the slides you download from moodle in the `slides` directory, to enable opening the examples directly from the slides.
 - Start the Server with `./gradlew examples:bootRun`